 Are we prepared to face the consequences of the problems they might create ?
 And to risk dehumanization and mechanization of all life ?

-The Essence of Humanity vs. Machines
+The Essence of Humanity vs. AI Machines

 Humans are not machines, and Robots are not sentient beings